Unboxed-Software/solana-course/content/solana-nft.md

 ![Gif of Metaplex Mint One](../assets/solana-nft-metaplex-mint-one.gif)

-You should now be able to see view the newly minted NFT in the Phantom wallet.
+You should now be able to see the newly minted NFT in the Phantom wallet.

 ![Screenshot of Metaplex NFT](../assets/solana-nft-metaplex-nft.png)